-127. The informal working group recognizes that there are many variables affecting the potential benefits of this gtr, such as region-to-region differences in vehicle fleet composition, in driver behaviour, in the degree to which existing vehicles now meet the pedestrian protection requirements of this gtr or are otherwise equipped with safety features beneficial to pedestrians, and in the prevalence of pedestrian-friendly infrastructure.
+- 127. The informal working group recognizes that there are many variables affecting the potential benefits of this gtr, such as region-to-region differences in vehicle fleet composition, in driver behaviour, in the degree to which existing vehicles now meet the pedestrian protection requirements of this gtr or are otherwise equipped with safety features beneficial to pedestrians, and in the prevalence of pedestrian-friendly infrastructure.
 The group also recognizes that in estimating the potential benefits of this gtr, jurisdictions differed to a degree in their methodology and assumptions so that a direct comparison of benefits between regions was not possible.
-However, various delegates have made very preliminary estimates of benefits based on limited data currently available to the informal working group.

-1. Head protection

-128. It is estimated that this gtr will prevent 1 to 5 percent of all pedestrian fatalities, depending on the region.
-Based on preliminary data, it is estimated that the head protection requirements would result in the following reduction in fatalities annually: in the European Union, about 361 pedestrians would be saved; in Korea, 175 lives saved; in Japan, 111 lives saved; and in the United States of America, between 20 to 60 lives saved.
-It is also expected that the head protection requirements would be beneficial for pedal-cyclists, which would add to these estimated lives saved.
+However, various delegates have made very preliminary estimates of benefits based on limited data currently available to the informal working group. - 128.
+It is estimated that this gtr will prevent between 1 and 5 percent of all pedestrian fatalities, depending on the region.
+Based on preliminary data, it is estimated that, mainly due to the head protection requirements, the measures would result in the following reduction in pedestrian fatalities annually: in the European Union, about 320 lives saved; in Republic of Korea, 175 lives saved; in Japan, 111 lives saved; and in the United States of America, between 61 to 92 lives saved.
+It is also expected that the head protection requirements would be beneficial for pedalcyclists.
+In the European Union, an estimated 46 pedal-cyclist lives would be saved.
+Additionally, it is expected that the gtr will provide some level of benefit in impacts with speeds greater than 40 km/h because of a reduction in injury levels (i.e. severe/serious injuries will become moderate/minor injuries).